Movers and SHAKERS

 What’s Going on With Chartered Financial Analysts (CFAs)?

-CFA Institute today released its pass rate for the Chartered Financial Analyst (CFA) Level 1 exams taken in May 2021.
-One doesn’t have a CFA level of understanding data to realize 25% pass rate is an outlier.
+The CFA Institute released its pass rate for the Chartered Financial Analyst (CFA) Level 1 exams taken in May 2021.
+One doesn’t need a CFA level of understanding data to realize the 25% pass rate is an outlier.

 Is there a Covid Connection?